pirzadafatima/weather-forecast-app/README.md

 ## Features

 - **Search**: Enter any city to get the latest weather data.
-- **Current Weather**: View the temperature, weather condition, and an icon representing the current weather.
+- **Current Weather**: View the temperature, weather condition, and an animated icon representing the current weather.
 - **Forecast**: See a 4-day forecast of your desired city.

 ## Tech Stack